Everyone Asked About You (EP): Reception

 Everyone Asked About You's EP initially did not see any mainstream recognition, with it only being predominantly within local circles which was a characteristic shared by numerous punk bands at the time.
 Ebullition Records' magazine HeartattaCk reported on the EP originally on their 18th issue and reviewed it dismissively.
 Reviewer Dylan Ostendorf wrote that it was too "cutesy" and their lyrics and usage of a Moog synthesizer made him "queasy".
-He later said that the hand depended on basic rock rhythms, but the band had similarities with Rainer Maria and some parts of the EP were decent.
-Despite the negative reviews, many band members said that did not care about it, with Vogan said she just wanted to have fun.
+He later said that the band depended on basic rock rhythms, but the band had similarities with Rainer Maria and some parts of the EP were decent.
+Despite the negative reviews, many band members said that they did not care about it, with Vogan saying she just wanted to have fun.
 The band later disbanded and the EP fell into obscurity.

 Later reviews of the EP would be more positive.
 Maximum Rocknroll in 2000 called the EP "smooth and pleasing" with their emo pop style in a passing mention on a column.
 Former Sputnikmusic staff Trebor gave the album 3.5 out of 5, stating "there is a lot to be desired" but a "lovely little gem of an EP in an almost endless catalogue of unknown 90's emo albums".

 The EP was notably out of print for a long time.
 John Beachboard, who would become a future band member after this release, was surprised to learn that the original EP was selling for $100 on the site Discogs when he tried to sell his copy for $10.
 The EP was officially reissued digitally by Numero Group and later on the compilation album Paper Airplanes, Paper Hearts, named after the namesake song from the EP.